AMS-appys/Data_Analysis/Excel/Store Data Analysis/readme.md

 - Sales by channels: Amazon (36%) taking the lead 🛒
 - Order status: 92% Delivered successfully ✅

+#Conclusion
+- Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra

 🤖The analysis also breaks down sales across age groups and categories, helping to optimize for various customer demographics.

 🤟This dashboard is not just a representation of numbers, but a tool for making impactful business decisions. 🎯